 A Firearm Identification (FID) card or LTC is required to purchase a firearm.
 Background checks are required to buy a handgun from a private individual, as the seller must verify the buyer’s Firearm Identification Card with the Department of Criminal Justice Information Services.
 A LTC is also required to buy ammunition.
 Although the registration of handguns isn’t required, all sellers of firearms must report firearms sales and transfers to the Department of Criminal Justice Information Services, which maintains comprehensive records of sales and transfers.

-A Class B license allows for only the open carry of non-large capacity firearms.
+The former Class B license allows for only the open carry of non-large capacity firearms.
 Due to revisions to licensure, there may be Class B licenses that are still valid, however, no new Class B licenses are being issued.

 Concealed carry is legal in Massachusetts for individuals who have a Massachusetts LTC or a formerly issued, valid Class A LTC.
 The minimum age is 21 years old, and LTCs are issued to residents and non-residents.
 LTCs require a state-approved firearms training course.
 Some areas are off-limits, including schools and airports.
 In terms of reciprocity, Massachusetts does not honor permits from any other states.